TsubakiBotPad/discord-menu/README.md

 Once a reaction is clicked and registered by the listener, the listener will first check if there is a valid IMS attached to the message.
 If not, it immediately returns.
 If there is one, it then checks for a valid `menu_type`.
 Only if there is a valid `menu_type` will it proceed to process the message.
 For more information, see "Control flow" below.

 ## Features of DiscordMenu
-In addition to the ability to make menus for you, there are some additional specific features of DisordMenu that you should know about:
+In addition to the ability to make menus for you, there are some additional specific features of DiscordMenu that you should know about:

 ### Emoji cache
 If you have some custom emojis that your bot is allowed to use, a bad actor could theoretically upload a different emoji into another server that the bot is also in, with the same name, and trick the bot into printing the wrong emoji instead.
 To counteract this problem, you can specify a list of "allowed emoji servers," and the DiscordMenu emoji cache helps you do this.